-Passion for Military and Football Cards8th September 2014 by Jamie Throup
+Passion for Military and Football Cards8th November 2019 by Sam Whiting

 We all collect our cards but how much do we look into the card subject itself?
 This is relevant to football sets and the player depicted on the card and if your passion is for military and football cards then this is for you.

 Being the 100th anniversary of the Great War this is a tribute to those who played the extra time but this time against Germany penalties were not an option.
 Professional Footballers enlisted for King and Country and 2 famous battalions were formed namely 17th Battalion Middlesex Regiment and for the Scottish footballers 16th Battalion Royal Scots whilst other joined their local regiment.